Ian-Playground/mini-hthera/README.md

-# Mini-Healthera
+# Mini-Hthera

-A modern prescription management system built with Next.js 15, TypeScript, and Material-UI.
+A modern prescription management system built with Next.js 14, TypeScript, and Material-UI.

 ## Features